rahamohebbi/Agctor/Project/prd.md

     *   Illustrative examples of usage.
     *   A list of available runtimes (e.g., "InMemory", "Orleans", "Proto.Actor"), with a note about implementation status if applicable.

+### F8: Human Agent Fallback Interaction (New from prd-cli-001.md)
+*   **F8.1:** If an agent determines it cannot proceed and requires human input, it can invoke a special `HumanAgentAdapter`.
+*   **F8.2:** The CLI must clearly display the prompt or task description from the agent to the user in the terminal.
+*   **F8.3:** The CLI must wait for user input.
+Multiline input should be supported.
+    *   _Comment:_ Users can signal completion of their input (e.g., by pressing `Enter` on an empty line twice, or by typing a specific token like `::done`).
+The exact mechanism should be clearly communicated to the user.
+*   **F8.4:** The user's input is captured and returned to the requesting agent as a normal response, allowing the agent workflow to continue.
+*   **F8.5:** If the human interaction is part of a sub-task, the flow should be consistent with other sub-task completions.
+*   **F8.6:** Log the initiation and completion of human interaction phases.

 ## 5. Non-Functional Requirements

 *   **NFR1: Performance:**